knative/docs/docs/install/Knative-with-OpenShift.md

 ## Installing the Knative Serving Operator

-1. Go to **Catalog > OperatorHub** in the OpenShift Web Console.
+1. Go to **Catalog > OperatorHub** in the [OpenShift Web Console](https://www.openshift.com/).
 A list of operators for OpenShift, provided by Red Hat as well as a community of partners and open-source projects is provided.
 Click on the **Knative Serving Operator** tile.

-> **NOTE:** Use the **Filter by Keyword** box to facilitate the search of the Knative Serving operator in the catalog.
+> **NOTE:** Use the **Filter by Keyword** box to help you find the Knative Serving operator in the catalog.

 ![KSO Tile](images/knative_serving_tile_highlighted.png)